- Some Windows 10 users reported a high CPU usage event ID message on their PC while running various apps.

 - Perform a system restore by following our step-by-step guide below.

-High CPU usage can be an annoying problem, and speaking of which, many users reported high CPU usage event id message on their PC.
+High CPU usage can be an annoying problem and speaking of which, many users reported high CPU usage event id messages on their PC.
 This can be a big problem and drastically affect your performance, but there’s a way to fix this problem.